Head of Strategic Management Department

 Fabrizio Ferraro is Professor of Strategic Management at IESE Business School.
 He received his PhD in Management from Stanford University.
 His current research explores the emergence of responsible and impact investing in the financial sector.

-He received the 2005 IESE Prize for Excellence in Research, the 2006 Best Paper Award from the Academy of Management Review, and the 2017 Roland Calor Price for the Best Paper published in Organization Studies.
+He received the 2005 IESE Prize for Excellence in Research, the 2006 Best Paper Award from the Academy of Management Review, and the 2017 Roland Calori Price for the Best Paper published in Organization Studies.
 His research on responsible investing in the main financial markets has been supported by a five-year grant (2011-2015) of the European Research Council.
 He serves or has served as a member of the editorial board of Academy of Management Review, Academy of Management Discovery, and European Management Review.

 His teaching in the MBA, EMBA, GEMBA, AMP and other Executive Education programs is primarily focused on strategic leadership and strategy execution.
-He teaches the Impact Investing course in the MBA program.
-In the Fashion and Luxury Goods Industry, in addition to coordinating the IESE Industry Meeting, he teaches an MBA course, and has written case studies on companies such as Diesel, Moncler, Michael Kors, Superdry, and Yoox.
+He also teaches the Impact Investing and Strategic Management Fashion and Luxury Goods Industry courses in the MBA program.

 He also taught executive programs and/or consulted for firms such as Shiseido, Swire, Abertis, Telefonica, ENEL, Oracle, Banco Santander, Henkel, Nestlé, Puig, Lavazza, and Gonzalez-Byass.